MAPSIM-co/Mapsim_Device_Settings_And_Installation_For_MACOS/README.md

 -Install the required Python libraries by running these commands:

     pip3 install gitpython

+  Or

+    pip install gitpython

 And

     pip3 install python-dotenv

+  Or

+    pip install python-dotenv

+And

+    pip3 install pyserial

+  Or

+    pip install pyserial

 ## Step 2: Run the Installer Script